elephantrobotics/myArm_MC_docs/myArm_Controller_650_docs/2-ProductInformation/2-ProductParameters/2-ProductParameters.md

 Figure 4.6 Grover Interface 3 Definition Diagram

-#### D. Screen: The screen is used to display the communication status of myCobot and to move the robot to the starting point via a 2-inch IPS screen.
+#### D. Screen: The screen is used to display the communication status of myArm and to move the robot to the starting point via a 2-inch IPS screen.

 #### E. Keys A, B, and C are used to operate the screen in a coordinated manner.